 Welcome to all visitors.

 This website has been created by a Norwegian military historian who specializes in WW2 German helmets.
 Many of the artifacts shown on these pages have symbols such as swastikas and sigrunes that were used by

 historical military artifacts used by the German troops during the occupation in Norway 1940-1945.

 The picture to the right shows the new helmet book with some helmets.
 The book is in A4 format (210 mm x 297 mm or 8.3

-inches x 11.4 inches), hardcover and contains of

-234 pages with aprox 1480 images of excellent quality.
-Aprox 166 helmets are shown.
+inches x 11.4 inches), hardcover and contains of 264 pages with aprox 1540 images of excellent quality.
+Aprox 185 helmets are shown.
 The book covers liners, rivets, shells, factory markings, lot numbers, vent holes, chinstraps, decals and lot more.
 The helmets

 shown are M16, M17, M18, M34, M35, M36, M37, M38, M39, M40 and M42.
 Fabric painted helmets, re-issued helmets, repainted/overpainted helmets, camo helmets, helmets with camo adaptions and helmet covers.
-Look at Menu for more details and purchase
+Look at Meny for more details and purchase

 Foreword by Terry Goodapple.

 NEXT PRINT IS PLANNED DURING DECEMBER 9-10th 2022